eea/eea.docker.plone/instance/README.md

     ...

-`plone` will therefore run inside the container with the default parameters given by the recipe, with some little customization, such as listening on `port 80`.
+`plone` will therefore run inside the container with the default parameters given by the recipe, with some little customization, such as `effective-user`.

 ### Extend configuration through environment variables